Life insurance dividend payment options

 You can choose this option for most policies.
 But if your policy number begins with the letter K, paid-up additional insurance isn’t an option for you.

-With paid-up additions, you can:
+With paid-up additions, you can do the following:

 - Get more protection for your beneficiaries, and